ChrisChrisLoLo/idawgz32/README.md

 ### A mechanical keyboard, in this economy??

 An experimental ultraportable and ultra affordable pocket keyboard that costs $5 worth of materials to make.
 The project goal is to make a keyboard that can be given away as freebies or gifts.
 Entire PCBA can be produced by JLCPCB.
-Uses 3D printed keycaps.
+Uses a CH552 as its MCU, and runs FAK firmware.

 ![a photo of an idawgz32](https://raw.githubusercontent.com/ChrisChrisLoLo/idawgz32/main/images/PXL_20240225_225159875.jpg)